nnichols/nnichols.github.io/_posts/dnd/krug/2019-05-10-in-service-of-the-master.markdown

 Cecilia takes offense, "This is your home as well as ours!"

-"Yeah, and I'd rather not die here too."
+"Yeah, and I'd rather not have it be my grave too."

 Frustrated, Tilman continues, "We'll need help continuing this work.
 You are good people, and we have allies.